How to write good documentation

 As you work out ideas in code, ensure you don’t soon forget important details by starting with accurate notes.
 While you will want to explain things to yourself in long-form later, short-form notes will suffice to capture details without interrupting your coding session flow.

+Don’t rely on inline comments that often fail to make sense once you’ve forgotten the context.
 Keep a document open alongside your code and write down things like commands, decisions, and sources you use.
 This can include:

 - Terminal commands you typed in